jkstill/sqlrun-tests/trace-overhead/SQL-Trace-Overhead.md

 - no think time
   - latency is < 1ms
-- localt client, but with 0.5 seconds think time
+- local client, but with 0.5 seconds think time
   - each client will pause 0.5 seconds between executions

 Each of those preceding tests will also run with multiple trace levels